 In some European retail markets, consumers can already specify their preferences for 'green' or 'renewable' sources of electricity.
 The potential development of green certificates for gas could also facilitate such a trend in the gas sector.
 As described above, digitalisation enables better integration of renewables, storage and flexibility into the energy system through data and the marketplaces to manage renewables.
-However, digitalisation does not necessarily spell the demise of fossil fuels as it could also improve the productivity of traditional energy sources and facilitate innovation that could increase future demand for electricity and gas.
+However, also in line with the EU's 2020 objectives, digitalisation could also improve the efficiency of traditional energy sources and facilitate innovation that could increase future demand for electricity and gas.